ty-davis/kb42/README.md

 Split 42 key keyboard utilizing Redragon low profile keys

-It is heavily inspired by the [Budgy](https://github.com/doesntfazer/Budgy) while also being heavily influenced in design my the [Cheapino](https://github.com/tompi/cheapino).
+It is heavily inspired by the [Budgy](https://github.com/doesntfazer/Budgy) while also being influenced in design by the [Cheapino](https://github.com/tompi/cheapino).

 Build guides coming soon.
 Source code for the firmware